This article has links to products and services we love, which we may make commission from.

 Look no further than the following three markets.

-Cherrywood Art Fair for an art filled two-day event with local artists, live music, kids activities and food.
+Cherrywood Art Fair is an art-filled two-day event with local artists, live music, kids activities, and food.

-Blue Genie Art Bazaar is an online and in-person shopping experience that offers personal shopping too.
+Blue Genie Art Bazaar is an online and in-person shopping experience that offers personal shopping.

 Hotel San Jose Holiday Market hosts local makers, food and drink specials, and live music so you can bop while you shop.